illusion0001/illusion0001.github.io/_posts/2021-02-15-t1-head-crash-bug-fix.md

 <iframe width="640" height="360" src="https://www.youtube.com/embed/yDHUPHUYr1w?start=17" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Success!
+No longer crashes when throwing an object.

 ## Patch

 To use patch on the RPCS3 Emulator, simply download and enable through Patch Manager.

 To apply patch and for use on a real PlayStation 3 console, you'll need to decrypt the executable, apply the patch, save and resign the executable.

 There's plenty of resources online already, We won't be covering it here.

 In Eboot.bin, Find and Replace